juliag-27/juliag-27/README.md

 Summary: Trained scikit-learn's Decision Tree and Linear Regressor models to predict the life expectancy of country populations with subjective features such as Life Ladder (1-10, how "satisfied" an individual is with their life), trust in government, and freedom.
 Analyzed the weights to identify Life Ladder, how satisfied one is with their life, correlates with lifespan.
 Tools used: Jupyter, Python, Pandas, Scikit-learn, Matplotlib

 <h3> Agents </h3>
 Summary: Initialized a population of Agents with exchanging energy mechanisms to model the complexity of community interactions.
-Mastered key practices in object-oriented programming in Python.
+Studied key practices in object-oriented programming in Python.

 <h2> Awards :star2: </h2>